| 1.

 The fact is that for

-have an "ideal" home in mind, right down to
+though, have an "ideal" home in mind, right down to

-the shape of the bathtub, the color of the
+the shape of the pool, the color of the walls, and the length of the driveway.
+For this

 buyer, no home will do!
-Every home we see has flaws,
+Every home we see has flaws

-Understand your true needs!
+My advice: Understand your true

 Realize that you may